 The Office of Undergraduate Admissions is available to discuss your academic and professional goals, and the ways you can reach them.
 From the initial conversation to receiving your admission decision, you'll always be treated like the hardworking individual you are—not just another number.
 You can even count on us to handle many of the complex details of your application, so you can focus less on paperwork and more on your bright future.

-*For first-year undergraduate applicants applying for Fall 2022 Canisius College will not require standardized test scores.
+For first-year undergraduate applicants applying for Fall 2023, Canisius College is test optional and will not require standardized test scores.

 Should I still send my standardized test scores if I have them?